phritolay/macos-development-setup/README.md

    >
    > Create a [Personal access token](https://github.com/settings/tokens) GitHub

-7. Open the command palette with `cmd + shift + p` and type "Sync Settings: restore"
+7. Open the command palette with `cmd+shift+p` and type "Sync Settings: restore"

 ### Do not restart Atom until the download is complete